 If you or a beloved family member has suffered from the effects of the contaminated water at Camp Lejeune, the fight for justice is not over.
 You may have developed bladder cancer, kidney cancer, liver cancer, leukemia, multiple myeloma, Non-Hodgkin’s lymphoma, Parkinson’s disease or other neurological disorders.
 You may have experienced pain and anguish, been unable to work and help your family and been overwhelmed by the medical expenses you accumulated while seeking a diagnosis and treatment for your condition.
 You and your family may have been devastated by the dismissal of the MDL class action lawsuit in 2016 based upon North Carolina’s 10-year statute of repose.

-Thankfully, help is on its way.
-As soon as the PACT Act becomes law, anyone who was exposed to toxic water at Camp LeJeune between August 1, 1953 and December 31, 1987, will be allowed to file lawsuits against the government for the harm they’ve suffered.
+Thankfully, help is here.
+Signed into law on August 10, 2022, the Honoring Our PACT Act allows people who were exposed to toxic water at Camp LeJeune between August 1, 1953 and December 31, 1987, to file claims against the government for compensation for the harm they’ve suffered.

 The highly experienced trial attorneys of Boyers Law Group are ready to help you pursue the long-awaited justice you so greatly deserve.
 We have more than twenty-five years of successful experience helping people who have been injured by others’ negligent or wrongful actions get the full, fair compensation they deserve for their injuries and are committed to putting our experience, skill and resources to work for you.

 For the understanding, tenacity and expertise you need, please contact our Camp Lejeune Water Contamination lawyers by calling 305-512-7600 or submitting the “Tell Us What Happened” form on our website.

 How to File a Camp Lejeune Water Contamination Claim